samsquire/ideas3/README.md

 * **Excretion** Cleaning up
 * **Nutrition** Acquring resources and new people.

-# 36. Personal API
+# 36. Communication API

 Each person in an organisation might want to control digitally how information is retrieved and goes through to them.
-I propose a Personal API for every person.
-Each person can create an interface to their emails for how to interact with that person.
+I propose a communication API for every person.
+Each person can create an interface to their emails.

 # Incomplete thoughts and ideas
 Function Mesh